Current Grant Opportunities

 After we receive your complete proposal the Foundation’s Grants Committee who will review and provide comments.
 Additional information or a site visit may be requested.
 The Grants Committee will make its recommendations to the Board of Directors.
 You will be notified of the Board’s decision as soon as possible after the Board meeting at which your application is considered.

 Once your online application is completed you will receive an email confirming a successful application submission.
+The email should not say saved, but SUBMITTED for it to be considered.
 If you do not receive this email, please contact us so we may further assist you.

 Already Started on Your Application?

 Click the button below to log in and make changes to an existing grant application.

 Due dates: April 1 & October 1

 Community Grants support the efforts of organizations that are located and providing services in the Texas South Plains Region.
 Our primary focus at this time is creating pathways out of poverty and alleviating the impact of poverty on individuals and families.

 Community Foundation Animal Welfare Endowments

 Due date: midnight January 15

 The Community Foundation Animal Welfare Endowments (formerly the Ruth C. Wright Endowment for Animals) provides grant funding for nonprofit organizations in the South Plains area that address the needs of lost, abandoned and injured animals.
 Funding is made possible through the Ruth C. Wright Endowment For Animals, Jimmy Nelson Endowment, and Alice Virginia White Endowment for Cats and Dogs.